WalterMaroney/Cosmos.Cms/Documentation/DevelopingWithCosmos.md

 ## Developing with Editor

-If you would like to make contributions to the Editor certain things will be necessary to run the unit tests and work with the Telerik components.
+If you would like to make contributions to the Editor you will need a Telerik UI for ASP.NET Core developer's license.
+[If you do not have a license, you can get a free trial](https://www.telerik.com/).
+You DO NOT need a Telerik license to develop with the Publisher or any other of Cosmos CMS repositories.

 ## Unit Testing Requirements